 - Creating a bee friendly garden

-In the afternoon, we will go out to the apiary to examine a number of Warre and Top Bar hives in situ.
+On Sunday afternoon, we will go up to the apiary and examine the bees, in situ, in Warre and Top Bar hives.

 If attendees have pre-booked a colony of bees, they can take them home with them at the end of the course.

 Course instructors Michael and Warren have combined beekeeping experience of more than 25 years.
 Warren is an expert on Natural Beekeeping using Warre hives.
 Michael is a professional beekeeper and business owner of Win’s Creek Meadery and Bindaree Bee Supplies.